-- All Saints’ Day (1 November of every year) is the Christian Memorial Day on which all who died for their testimony of Jesus are remembered.
+- All Saints Day, 1 November of every year is All Saints Day, the Christian Memorial Day on which all who died for their testimony of Jesus are remembered.
 Many American churches use All Saints’ Day as an educational, Christian alternative to the secular Halloween, by having a party and a special service for children, who dress in costumes to represent heroes of the Christian faith.
 The practice of having a harvest festival to avoid the secular Halloween is ironic, since that puts us right back into the pagan things we were trying to avoid.
 The word Halloween itself is a contraction of All hallows’ evening, which is the original English-language Christian term for All Saints’ Eve. (‘Hallow’ is an old word for ‘holy’ and ‘saint.’)

-- Christ the King Sunday (30 December 2069) celebrates Jesus, the King of the universe, who rules over all things to our ultimate benefit.
+- Christ the King Sunday (2 December 2017) celebrates Jesus as King of the universe, who rules over all things to our ultimate benefit.